Calling all pet sitters and pet owners: here’s our review of the popular petsitting website, TrustedHousesitters.

 Success Tip: Go above and beyond to make a great “last” impression when they arrive home.
 This means leaving some goodies from their favorite bakery in the fridge, turning down the bed, making a scarf for their dog from an old t-shirt, buying a bottle of wine, and leaving a handwritten thank you card.
 Yes, we have done all of these and literally travel with a pack of thank you cards.
-It makes us seem professional, personal and shows that we genuinely care for them.
+It makes us seem professional, personal, and shows that we genuinely care for their family.

 What To Discuss Before A Sit